all-of-us/pyclient/py/README.md

 and adding a dot, followed by the column name on the related table (e.g. gender_concept.concept_name returns concept_name from the concept referred to by gender_concept_id on the person table.)

+Note that while you can filter or order by columns on related tables, the queries will run slower than just filtering and ordering by columsn on the primary table.

 Result filters can represent arbitrarily complex combinations of comparisons between column values and values provided by the notebook, using `all_of` to match results that match all of the filters in the list, `any_of` to match results that match